Petition to White House and Members of Congress

 Give Seniors the Medicare Coverage They Need and Deserve: Full Access to and Reimbursement for Services Provided by Doctors of Chiropractic

-Studies have shown that essential services provided by doctors of chiropractic (DCs) can help aging Americans live healthier and happier lives, yet every day our nation's seniors are being unjustly denied full access to Medicare
+Studies have shown that essential services provided by doctors of chiropractic (DCs) can help aging Americans live healthier and happier lives, yet every day our nation's seniors are not receiving full access to Medicare

 covered services by doctors of chiropractic that could improve their quality of life.

 Why?
-Because the federal government continues to rely on an antiquated statute that discriminates against Medicare’s chiropractic patients by not covering medically necessary and mandated services delivered by DCs.
+Because the federal government continues to rely on an antiquated statute that does not allow Medicare’s chiropractic patients to obtain coverage for medically necessary and mandated services delivered by DCs.